 Current High School Students

-NOTE: Early Bird students receive a discount off regular tuition prices and are not eligible for financial aid.
+NOTE: Jump Start students receive a discount off regular tuition prices and are not eligible for financial aid.

-All students planning to enroll at Ancilla are encouraged to attend one of the ‘new student orientation’ sessions.
-Orientation is designed to assist a student in the transition from high school, college, work, or home to student life at Ancilla College.
-At orientation, the student will learn more about the College including his/her academic area of interest, as well as register for classes.
+All students planning to enroll at Ancilla are required to attend one of the Admitted Student Day sessions.
+Admitted Student Day is designed to assist a student in the transition from high school, college, work, or home to student life at Ancilla College.
+During Admitted Student Day, the student will learn more about the College including his/her academic area of interest, as well as register for classes.